-Clean wood: 1 μg I-TEQ/ton Slightly contaminated (without PCP): 50 μg I-TEQ/ton Strongly contaminated (with PCP): 500 μg I-TEQ/ton
+Clean wood: 1 μ g I-TEQ/ton

+Slightly contaminated (without PCP): 50 μg I-TEQ/ton

+Strongly contaminated (with PCP): 500 μg I-TEQ/ton

 This assessment is here accepted as a reasonable illustration of the variations caused by different types of combustible materials used in wood stoves.
+The Danish results from day and night firing correspond quite well to the value for clean wood.
 Considering that the dominant part of the material burned in Denmark is clean wood, but that other materials to some extent will also be included, it is deemed fair to expect the overall picture to be somewhat between a clean wood situation and a slightly contaminated wood situation.
-An activity of approx. 430,000 tonnes/year burned and an air emission factor of 1-50 μ g I-TEQ/ton equals a total air emission of 0.43 - 22 g I-TEQ/year.
+An activity of approx. 430,000 tonnes/year burned and an air emission factor of 1-50 μg I-TEQ/ton equals a total air emission of 0.43 - 22 g I-TEQ/year.